Category Archives: Saint of the Day

 John knew he must become a priest.
 He attended a boarding school and then began studying for the priesthood.
 John was ordained on June 5, 1841.
 He said his first Mass at the church of St. Francis of Assisi.
 He said that he had prayed for the gift of effective speech and believed his prayer was answered.

 The ministry of Don Bosco began with a group of teenage boys.
 (Don is the title given to priests in Italy.)
 He began by teaching them catechism after Sunday Mass.
-It began a youth group which would spend each Sunday together beginning with Mass, catechism and a day in the country.
+It began as a youth group which would spend each Sunday together beginning with Mass, catechism and a day in the country.
 They would end the day with another talk before returning to their homes.
 The group grew quickly.
 Most of the boys were quite poor.
 In 1846 Don Bosco bought an old shed in Turin.
 It became a chapel they named The Oratory of St. Francis de Sales, a saint admired by Don Bosco.

 An orphanage and a trade school were also soon established by Don Bosco.
 More and more priests were beginning to help John in his ministry.
 Together they founded the Society of St. Francis de Sales in 1859 also known as the Salesians of Don Bosco.